Bombing of Romania in World War II

+Soviet air raids

 1941

 The first airstrikes against Romania occurred after Romania joined the Third Reich in June 1941 during their invasion of the Soviet Union.
-In the following two months, Soviet Air Forces conducted several attacks against the King Carol I Bridge, destroying one of its spans and damaging an oil pipeline; see Zveno project.
-However, after the successful Axis powers' Crimean campaign and overall deterioration of the Soviet position, Soviet attacks against Romania ceased.
+In the following two months, Soviet Air Forces conducted several attacks against the port of Constanța and its oil terminals with limited effects.
+On 26 June, Tupolev SB, Ilyushin DB-3, and Il-4 bombers participated in a coordinated raid with Soviet warships on Constanța.
+The King Carol I Bridge was also attacked by Zveno-SPB bombers two times in August.
+In the second raid, one of its spans was destroyed and an oil pipeline was damaged.
+After the successful Axis powers' Crimean campaign and overall deterioration of the Soviet position, Soviet attacks against Romania ceased.

+Western Allied raids

 1942–1943

 The United States Army Air Forces first dropped bombs on Romania on 12 June 1942, during the Halverson project (HALPRO) raid against Ploiești – the first U.S. mission against a European target.
 Thirteen B-24 Liberator heavy bombers under the command of Colonel Harry A. Halverson from RAF Fayid, Egypt, dropped eight bombs into the Black Sea, two onto Constanța, six onto Ploiești, six onto Teișani, and several onto Ciofliceni.
 In all, three people were killed and damage was minor.

 The bombing of Ploiești on 1 August 1943 (Operation Tidal Wave) was a far more serious affair.
 Tidal Wave heavily damaged four refineries and more lightly affected three; it damaged the Ploiești rail station but did not have much impact on the city itself.
-Câmpina was more severely damaged; 660 American aircrew were killed or captured, while petroleum exports exceeded pre–Tidal Wave levels by October.
+Câmpina was more severely damaged; 500 American aircrew were killed or captured, while petroleum exports exceeded pre–Tidal Wave levels by October.

 1944

-Anglo-American bombers first attacked Bucharest on 4 April 1944, aiming mainly to interrupt military transports from Romania to the Eastern Front.
+Anglo-American bombers first attacked Bucharest on 4 April 1944, aiming mainly to interrupt oil exports to Germany and military transports from Romania to the Eastern Front.
 Lasting for two hours, the operation destroyed hundreds of buildings and killed or injured over 5,000 people according to unofficial statistics.
+During that month, there were further daytime bombing raids on Ploiești (5 April), Bucharest and Ploiești (15 and 24 April), Brașov and Turnu-Severin (16 April), Bucharest and Turnu-Severin (21 April), as well as a nighttime bombing raid on Turnu-Severin (15–16 April).

+On the 3rd of July, over 600 B-17s and B-24s of the Fifteenth Air Force attack targets in Romania, Yugoslavia and Hungary, in over 250 sorties, including oil storage, oil refinery, and locomotive works at Bucharest, oil storage at Giurgiu, railroad targets at Turnu-Severin, a bridge at Piatra and marshalling yards at Arad and Timisoara.

+By the end of the raids on 19 August 1944, infrastructure was heavily damaged.
+While Romania's oil production was not knocked out, only a fraction of its products could be transported to Germany.